Covering techniques in Auslander-Reiten theory: Well-behaved functors

 \section{Well-behaved functors}

-Let $\Gamma$ be an Auslander-Reiten component of $A$ and $\pi\colon \widetilde\Gamma\to \Gamma$ be a covering of translation quivers.
-This section introduces the notion of well-behaved functors $F\colon \k(\widetilde\Gamma)\to {\rm ind}\,\Gamma$ and proves their existence when $\widetilde\Gamma$ is with length.
+Recall the convention set in the introduction: whenever $f \colon X \to Y$ and $g \colon Y \to Z$ are two mappings, their composition is denoted by $fg \colon X \to Z$.
+Let $\Gamma$ be an Auslander-Reiten component of $A$ and $\pi\colon \widetilde\Gamma\to \Gamma$ be a covering of translation quivers such that $\widetilde\Gamma$ is connected.
+This section introduces the notion of well-behaved functors $F\colon \k(\widetilde\Gamma)\to \mathrm{ind}\,\Gamma$ where $\widetilde \Gamma$ is equipped with the modulation induced from the standard one restricted to $\Gamma$ (see \ref{subsec_modulation}).
+These functors are proved to exist when $\widetilde\Gamma$ is with length.
 Such objects were first introduced over algebraically closed fields for Auslander-Reiten quivers of algebras of finite representation type (\cite[Sect.
 1]{MR576602} and \cite[Sect.
-2]{MR643558}) .
+2]{MR643558}).
 The section also proves the lifting properties of well-behaved functors (see \cite[Sect.
 2]{MR2819689} when $\k$ is algebraically closed).